How to set up Apache htpasswd authentication in Ubuntu ⋆ ALexHost SRL

 Replace your_username with the username you want to create.

-2. Enter and Confirm the Password:After running the command, you will be prompted to enter and confirm a password for the user.
+2. Enter and confirm password: After running the command, you will be prompted to enter and confirm a password for the user. an /etc/apache2/.htpasswd file will be created with the encrypted password for your_name.

-3. Add Additional Users (Optional):To add more users without overwriting the existing .htpasswd file, run:
+3. Add additional users (optional): To add more users without overwriting the existing .htpasswd file, execute:

 sudo htpasswd /etc/apache2/.htpasswd another_username

-Step 4: Configure Apache for Password Protection
+Step 4: Configure Apache for password protection

-Option 1: Using .htaccess File
+Option 1: Using the .htaccess file

-1. Enable .htaccess Files:If you want to use .htaccess files to set up password protection, ensure that the AllowOverride directive is set to All for the directory you want to protect.
-Edit the appropriate Apache configuration file (e.g., /etc/apache2/sites-available/000-default.conf):
+1. Enabling .htaccess files: If you want to use .htaccess files to set up password protection, make sure that the AllowOverride directive is set to All for the directory you want to protect.
+Edit the appropriate Apache configuration file (for example, /etc/apache2/sites-available/000-default.conf):

 sudo nano /etc/apache2/sites-available/000-default.conf